jkalter86/NBA-Shot-Chart-Analysis/README.md

 Created a specific function to highlight in gold those percentages that are in the Top Ten for the league in each location

+## Below is the Dallas Mavericks Chart for the 2019-20 season so far:

 ![Alt text](https://github.com/jkalter86/NBA-Shot-Chart-Analysis/blob/master/Dallas%20Mavericks.png)